AcuGIS/AcuGIS-Suite-Docs/docs/components/geoserver/index.rst

 Geoserver Extensions
 ====================

-GeoServer Extensions can be installed as below.
+GeoServer Extensions can be installed using the Extension Installer in your control panel.

+They can also be installed manually as below:

 Below, we are installing the MapFish Print Module via SSH.